This article is reviewed & updated annually by Wego’s editorial team to ensure that the content is up to date & accurate.

 Dahi Handi

-One of the spectacles of the celebration is Dahi Handi, an event that narrates the story of young Krishna as Makhanchor.
+One of the spectacles of the celebration is Dahi Handi, an event that narrates the story of young Krishna as Makhanchor (butter thief).
 Handi or an earthen pot is filled with white butter, ghee, dry fruits, and milk.
-It is then hung with ropes at some height from the ground.
-As people gather around it to witness the moment, the young boys in the locality would form a human pyramid, climb up to the Handi and break it.
+It is then hung with ropes at a height from the ground, as people form a human pyramid to climb up to the Handi and break it.
+Breaking of the Dahi Handi is treated as a sport during Janmashtami, with Handis placed several feet from the ground, and successful groups winning huge prizes in cash or kind.

 Ras Leela